mapsplugin/cordova-plugin-googlemaps/README.md

 ### How does this plugin work?

-This plugin generates native map views, and put them **under the browser**.
+This plugin generates native map views, and puts them **under the browser**.

-The map views are not an HTML element.
-It means they are not kind of `<div>` or something.
+The map views are not HTML elements.
+This means that they are not a `<div>` or anything HTML related.
-But you can specify the size, position of the map view using `<div>`.
+But you can specify the size and position of the map view using its containing `<div>`.

-This plugin changes the background as `transparent` of your app.
+This plugin changes the background to `transparent` in your application.
-Then the plugin detects your finger tap position which is for: `native map` or `html element`.
+Then the plugin detects your touch position, which is either meant for the `native map` or an `html element` (which can be on top of your map, or anywhere else on the screen).

 ![](https://github.com/mapsplugin/cordova-plugin-googlemaps-doc/raw/master/v1.4.0/class/Map/mechanism.png)

-The benefit of this plugin is able to detect which HTML elements are over the map or not automatically.
+The benefit of this plugin is the ability to automatically detect which HTML elements are over the map or not.

-In the below image, you tap on the header div, which is over the map view.
+For instance, in the image below, say you tap on the header div (which is over the map view).
-This plugin detects your tap is for the header div or the map view, then pass the mouse event.
+The plugin will detect whether your tap is for the header div or for the map view and then pass the touch event appropriately.

-It means **you can use the native Google Maps views similar like HTML element**.
+This means **you can use the native Google Maps views similar to HTML elements**.

 ![](https://raw.githubusercontent.com/mapsplugin/cordova-plugin-googlemaps/master/images/touch.png)